 |National Sustainable Agriculture Standard (LEO-4000)|

-Leonardo Academy announced that the public comment period for the LEO-4000 standard has been extended to May 6, 2014.
+The public comment period for the LEO-4000 standard was completed on May 6, 2014.
 Now is the time the time for producers, processors, retailer and consumers to step up and provide feedback on the draft standard.
 The Standard Committee is working on developing responses to the public comments in now under way.

 For information about this project, or to learn how to participate, contact Leonardo Academy:

 *This standard setting process was initiated by the April 13, 2007 publication of the SCS-001 draft standard titled Sustainable Agriculture Practice Standard for Food, Fiber and Biofuel Crop Producers and Agricultural Product Handlers and Processors in ANSI Standards Action.
 In the fall of 2008, theÂ Standards Committee agreed to treat the draft standard as a reference document, and a PINS was filed for this project on November 28, 2008.